 - No public money commitments identified for unconditional fossil fuels

-- No public money commitments identified for conditional fossil fuels
+- Some public money committed for conditional fossil fuels (2 policies with the value of public money unquantified)

 - No public money commitments identified for unconditional clean energy